Do you have something

 Owlet Photo by Anne Marie Warren Old Farmers Almanac

+Arin saw 2 owls fly across the road together near the transfer station and wondered what they were up to.
 Both the Barred Owl and the Great Horned Owl are well into their domestic duties by January.
 Males generally find a territory by December and a nesting site by January.
 Despite the cold, eggs are laid at the end of January through February, as this gives the large bird’s chicks enough time to develop before spring arrives.

 Keep in mind: When owls are nesting, they’re very territorial.
 If an owl swoops down near you, they’re just focused on mating and nesting—and will chase away intruders while hooting loudly.